 Plastic cement doesn’t have this problem, and are therefore ideal for when you want to glue miniatures that have clear parts that you want to have stay clear.

-This is the best adhesive for gluing clear parts (Micro Kristal Klear), according to the Internet.
+This is the best adhesive for gluing clear parts (Micro Kristal Klear)Internet Research

 Because plastic cement works by dissolving the plastic surfaces, it is better to use small amounts of this glue.
 Otherwise, you risk “melting” your plastic pieces too far, creating gaps or uneven joints in your minis.